johsteffens/beth/README.md

 # About Beth

 *Beth* is a personal *"moonshot"* project.
-It serves as incubator of new ideas and functional basis for depending projects.
+It serves as incubator of new ideas and as functional basis for depending projects.

 In it I am re-thinking polymorphism, reflection-aided generic programming and functional programming.
 One goal is leveraging efficient application design with respect to scalability, maintainability and genericity.